For 14 generations the Grassmayr family has been producing bells for the whole world.

 Peculiarities: the sound room, in which you can experience the peculiarities of the Grassmayr bells

-Opening hours: Monday - Friday from 9 am - 5 pm, May - September open also on Saturdays from 9 am - 5 pm, closed on public holidays
+Opening hours: Monday - Friday from 9 am - 5 pm (open all year round), May - October open also on Saturdays from 9 am - 5 pm, closed on Sundays and public holidays

 Ticket (adults): from 7.00 Euros